My First Period

 Once you're in a regular pattern it'll arrive between 21 - 34 days later.
 But to start off with it could take longer than that.
 It can take your body a few years to fall into its own regular pattern.

-For lots more information about your first period, managing puberty, the emotions that go with it and growing up, check out our teen section
+For lots more information about your first period, managing puberty, the emotions that go with it and growing up, check out our teen handbook.

 At Lil-Lets, we understand that younger girls with smaller bodies have their own needs, so all of the products in the Lil-Lets mini Purple Range have been designed shorter and narrower for a better fit, just for you.